 <File_Name> is <File_Size>.
 The maximum file size is <Maximum_Size>.

-There is usually a specific major causes for each of these messages appearing and the resulting inability to attach the file to the record.
+There is usually a specific major cause for each of these messages appearing and the resulting inability to attach the file to the record.
 Most of these issues are caused by the current setting of a specific system property on the instance.

 The usual cause of the first issue (prohibited file extension) is that the instance currently is configured to block all file type attachments except a specific whitelist of file type extensions.
 By default, on a new out-of-box instance there are no such restrictions, however many customers, for security reasons, will configure the instance to only allow specific file extension types to be uploaded and attached to records on the instance.

 Thus, it is probable that the file extension type of the file which the user is attempting to attach to the record is not on the configured list of allowable file extension types.
+If the system property is blank, the system will not restrict file extensions for attached files.

 The cause of the second issue is similar to the first issue, but is due to a mismatch amongst the file extension and MIME type of the file that is attempting to be added to the instance.
 Thus, for instance the file itself may be internally represented with a MIME type of .pdf but the file extension as part of the filename itself, is showing as .rtf.
 This checking is controlled by a specific system property on the instance.